U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Check the table below to find publicly accessible places which support different types of hunting.
 Animals listed in parenthesis indicate that success for that species is marginal or extremely marginal.

-The California Department of Fish and Game regulates the hunting seasons for different species and the types of firearms allowed for use.
+The California Department of Fish and Wildlife regulates the hunting seasons for different species and the types of firearms allowed for use.
 Please be aware that this region is home to the California Condor and affects non-game hunting.
 Remember there is no hunting on Fort Ord National Monument.

-There are no BLM Public Lands administered by the Hollister Field Office within 150 miles of San Francisco that are publicly accessible for target shooting.
+There are no BLM Public Lands administered by the Central Coast Field Office within 150 miles of San Francisco that are publicly accessible for target shooting.
 We suggest visiting the National Shooting Sports Foundation website to find a range that is open to the public or visit the Santa Clara County Field Sports Park Shooting Range in San Jose that is managed by the County of Santa Clara.

 While target shooting on BLM lands you must:

 Developed camping facilities on BLM land managed by the Central Coast Field Office can be found at: